 Improving soil health is a major benefit to adding a cover crop to your corn rotation.
 Cover crops can positively contribute to both the physical and biological properties of field soils.
 For example, when soil is left exposed through the winter, land is physically at risk to erosion and leaching of nutrients and herbicides into water sources.
 Soil compaction can accumulate from season to season, reducing the corn's ability to scavenge for nutrients and obtain oxygen needed for adequate growth and development.
 Cover crops reduce these risks by creating root networks that help build soil structure while breaking up compaction and increasing soil aggregation, facilitating air and water flow.
-Cover crops are also actively growing and require water and nutrients, hence available water and nutrients can be scavenged by cover crops in the late and early season.
-One of our research projects conducted in St. Albans in Spring 2007 found lower soil moisture levels and higher soil temperatures in cover crop treatments compared to soils without a cover crop (Figure 2).
+Cover crops are actively growing and require water and nutrients, hence available water and nutrients can be scavenged by cover crops in the late and early season.
+Our research has found lower soil moisture levels and higher soil temperatures in cover crop treatments compared to soils without a cover crop (Figure 2).
 Here, we learned that corn planted following a properly managed cover crop had a head start in a warmer and drier seedbed.